ashishjayamohan/test/Week 1 Lab Report- Abhinav Sanisetty.md

 3) Once it is installed you will be able to open a window that looks similar to this:
 ![Image](VSCode ScreenShot.png)
 4)Your window may look a little different based on your Operating System and settings.

+**Remotely Connecting**

+1)Open a terminal in VScode and type in this command (replace the username with your course-specific account): $ ssh cs15lwi23zz@ieng6.ucsd.edu
+2)You may get a message saying the authenticity of the host cant be established, and it will ask you if you are sure you want to continue connecting.
+Answer yes to this question and then give your password
+3)